OBarronCS/logowaves.net/content/posts/pwndbg-gsoc-2024.md

 # Final thoughts

-My hope is that these contributions encourage people to use Pwndbg to debug and reverse engineer in these new architectures, and most of all to help you CTFers to get more flags!
+My hope is that these contributions encourage people to use Pwndbg to debug and reverse engineer in these new architectures, and most of all help you CTFers get more flags!
 Not only do these annotations provide much-needed context to aid in debugging, but they provide insight to anyone learning about assembly languages - you can visually see what each instruction is doing to get a better grasp of low level programming.

 Finally, a huge thank you to my mentors, Dominik 'Disconnect3d' Czarnota and Gulshan Singh!